 Conflicts of interest are common.
 Companies must be able to handle it and manage it wisely.

-For example, companies should not focus solely on responsibility to shareholders, which is common in conventional thinking.
-However, they also have to respect other stakeholders, in the example above, employees.
+For example, companies should not focus solely on their responsibility to shareholders, as is common in conventional thinking.
+They also have to respect other stakeholders, in the example above, employees.

 For example, a company needs employees to operate a business.
-Say, refusing an employee’s salary increase can result in their motivation and morale dropping.
+Refusing an employee’s salary increase can decrease their motivation and morale.
 Finally, it can decrease productivity and increase retention.

 After all, each stakeholder makes a specific and strategic contribution to the company’s success.
 On the other hand, they expect their interests to be met by the company.